tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - Still, they are always trying to tell you something.
 And you’ll hear them only if you’re really listening.

+# Don’t Help Them Become Who You Were

+- As we’ve said, our job is to help our kids become who they are.
+It’s not to help them become who we were.
+It’s not their responsibility to carry on your legacy, to play the sport you played, to wear the number you wore.

+# What Are You Making Them Do?

+- We are what we repeatedly do.
+Therefore, excellence is not an act but a habit.

+- The real question as parents, then, is ***What are we making our kids do?***

+- Excellence isn’t something we pursue as a destination.
+It’s something we pursue in the doing.
+Day in and day out.
+In the little things as well as the big things.
+It’s something that emerges when we turn that type of pursuit, through action, into a habit.
+And it’s our job as parents to help our kids understand this.
+To help them realize who they are by what they do day to day, what they do this day, today.

+- We are what we do repeatedly.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to